CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+1. positive attitude
+2. understand the problem
+3. explain the problem in simple way.
+4. breakdown the small chunk
+5. find similar pattern
+6. technical experience
+7. research right path

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+Following are the steps what i will do
+Understand what is the challenge.
+Repeat myself again and again until I can explain someone what is my challenge.
+Breakdown the challenge into small tasks.
+Research similar solution and understand the solution.
+Solve the challenge piece by piece.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+If I get suck , I will write down and draw what is my problem .
+Then I read out line by line what I did to solve the problem.Explain to rubber Duck what I done and what I want to do.